flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/in-person/academic-english.md

   * Small class sizes of 15 or fewer, guaranteeing individual attention from your teacher.

-  * Core Class emphasizing the four key language skills: speaking, listening, reading and writing
+  * Core Class emphasizing the four key language skills: speaking, listening, reading and writing.

   * Two Elective Classes devoted to a specific topic or skill, such as Slang, Business English, American Culture, Public Speaking, Grammar, or Composition.
 Or One Premium Test Preparation class to prepare for the TOEFL, SAT, or IELTS.